damienld/Tennis-predict/README.md

 Predict the outcome of ATP/WTA matches based on advanced features

 ## 1 - Collect Data from OnCourt SQL Db
-- The data is collected from the model object developped in C# and extracted as CSV. (**ToDo**: directly read/load SQL from this project without the C# transition)
+- The data is collected from the MS Access Db provided with OnCourt software throught the model object developped in C# and extracted as CSV. (**ToDo**: directly read/load SQL from this project without the C# transition)
 - The CSV are loaded year by year and contain the list of all matches with match/player/tournament info:
     - Date: Date fo the match
     - TrnId: If of tournament